tldraw/tldraw/apps/examples/src/examples/multiple/README.md

 component: ./MultipleExample.tsx
 ---

-Use multiple <Tldraw /> components on the same page.
+Use multiple <Tldraw/> components on the same page.